 This law refers to being open, accessible, and available to your audience.
 They shouldn’t view you as a demi-god who puts out content like you are giving them their daily bread, but as a friend, they can always interact with and come to for advice.

 Your target audience needs to see the effort you are making to build a relationship with them, and you can only do this by promptly replying to their questions and having a healthy conversation with them on your post.
-Avoid sharing content and disappearing that very minute.
+So, avoid sharing content and disappearing that very minute.
 Hang around and interact with your audience.

 Influencers help to improve the online presence of a brand and help them boost sales.
 They should be part of your social media strategy.